Chipotle's E. coli outbreak threatens sales, emboldens critics

 They suspect that contaminated fresh produce caused the current outbreak, but have yet to pinpoint the source.

-(Reporting by Lisa Baertlein in Los Angeles and Jonathan Stempel in New York; Editing by Marguerita Choy and Alan Crosby)
+(Reporting by Lisa Baertlein in Los Angeles and Jonathan Stempel in New York; Editing by Phil Berlowitz)